BIO

 I know what I'm good at.
 I know what I'm not good at.
 I think that comes with age and experience.

-I bring joy.
-I motivate.
+I am joyful.
+I always try to energize and motivate.
 I love sharing about my Métis heritage and learning the beautiful Michif language.

 There is nothing that brings me more satisfaction than seeing the people around me feel appreciated and succeed.